Toloka/docs/en/toloka-kit/recipes/assign-reward.md

-# Issue rewards to Tolokers
+# Issue bonuses to Tolokers

 _Additionally reward Tolokers who completed their tasks better than others._